uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 When fragments are composed, external JavaScript links will are made unique, so that files are not loaded multiple times.

-Javascript Initializer
+JavaScript Initializer
 ***********************

 The JavaScript specified for a fragment can also specify a function to be called when that fragment is rendered on the page.

 To DOM element containing all of the content in the fragment is passed to this function, which then executes any code needed to make that fragment operational.

-The JavaScript view is also passed a Javascript runtime object that contains a set of functions to generate links back to the XBlock's handlers and views on the runtime server.
+The JavaScript view is also passed a JavaScript runtime object that contains a set of functions to generate links back to the XBlock's handlers and views on the runtime server.